rayray-06/Project_Hangman_Assignment/README.md

 Versa Sync (2024).
 Hangman #multiplayer game using #python. [online] YouTube.
 Available at: https://www.youtube.com/watch?v=iltbnphQVro [Accessed 16 Dec.
 2025].

 ## Group_evaluation
+Although this was the group's first time working together, the cooperation was generally constructive and successful.
+Each team member contributed a variety of abilities to the project, which was beneficial because duties like design, planning, and development could be allocated according to individual strengths.
+Members of the group were willing to assist one another when problems arose, and there was generally good communication inside the group.
+The team collaborated to guarantee that nearly all necessary sections and features were finished before the deadline, even if some parts of the project were finished later than anticipated.
+In addition to emphasizing the value of improved time management, this event demonstrated our ability to adjust, collaborate, and provide a functional solution in spite of little obstacles.
 ‌

 ‌